 How to Install an Old Version of macOS Using Recovery Mode

-In addition to the ‘Command + R‘ key combination we mentioned above, there are a couple more key combinations you can use to reinstall macOS using recovery mode.
+In addition to the ‘Command + R‘ key combination we mentioned above, you can use a couple more key combinations to reinstall macOS using recovery mode.

-These will allow you to choose between installing the latest version of macOS compatible with your Mac or going back to the version of macOS that was initially marketed with your Mac.
+These will allow you to choose between installing the latest version of macOS compatible with your Mac or returning to the version initially marketed with your Mac.